Smiths Creek Reserve

 A large bushland reserve that is an important wildlife corridor running through the heart of Campbelltown.
-Ride your bike or walk along the tracks, you may even spot koalas sleeping among the trees.
+Great for bushwalking along the tracks, you may even spot koalas sleeping among the trees.

 Council also has a regular volunteer bushcare group which helps improve the natural environment through activities such as weed management, litter removal and tree planting.
 If you would like to know more check out the link to Smiths Creek Bushcare.